Will a Third DWI Send Me to Prison in Dallas?

 • Multiple prior DWI convictions (especially recent ones)

-• Prior failures on probation
+• Prior probation violations or failures

-• High BAC or strong intoxication evidence
+• High BAC or strong evidence of intoxication

-• Refusal combined with aggravating behavior
+• Refusal to complete chemical testing combined with aggravating behavior

 • Accidents involving injury